kairrro/svelte-template/README.md

 # Kyros Svelte Template
-Contains Tailwind CSS and removes default browser CSS.
-More stuff will be added soon!
+Contains Tailwind CSS, removes default CSS styling from browsers and a bit more.